yoavram/Milpitas/ms/ms.md

 We present a deterministic population analog of the individual above model.
 This recurrence equation model is equivalent to the Wright-Fisher model when the population is composed of a single lineage -- for example, when selection is extreme and there is a common ancestor.

 Define _x_ to be the probability that a random individual in the population is _A_.
-What is _x'_, the probability that a random offspring of that individual is _A_?
+What is _x'_, the probability that a random offspring is _A_?

 Assuming an "infinite" population undergoing exponential growth, this depends on (i) if the parent was _A_ or _B_, with probabilities _x_ and _1-x_, (ii) on the relative contribution of _A_ and _B_ phenotypes to the next generation in terms of fitness, and (iii) on the probability that offspring of parental _A_ or _B_ phenotypes eventually become _A_, according to the inheritance process ([@Eq:learning_rule]):